aurmil/slim3-skeleton-wordpress/README.md

 In `templates/layouts/main.twig`, set the name of the menu you want to display in `wp_nav_menu` call.

 Layout also contains a search form next to the nav menu.
+You will have to uncomment this form after successfully installing WordPress in app `public` dir.

 ## To do